How to Choose a Neighborhood | LRG Neighborhood Match Quiz

 Commute Time Reality Check

-Distance lies in Central Texas.
+In Texas metros, distance lies.
 Time is the truth.
-Use this quick estimator to see how many hours per month you are trading away by choosing “a little farther out.”
-Then decide whether that trade is worth the yard, the price point, or the new build preference.
+This estimator shows how many hours per month you trade away by choosing “a little farther out.”
+Then you can decide if that trade is worth the yard, the price, or the newer construction.

 Two round trips can happen with school pickups or split schedules.